-- Park your vehicle on a level place. - With the parking brake applied, place the shift lever in "P" (Park). - With your foot on the brake pedal, move the shift lever through each gear range, pausing for about three seconds in each range.
-Then, position the shift lever in "P" (Park). - Let the engine run at idle for three minutes or more.
+- Park your vehicle on a level place.
+Keep the engine running. - With the parking brake applied, place the shift lever in PARK (P). - With your foot on the brake pedal, move the shift lever through each gear range, pausing for about three seconds in each range.
+Then, position the shift lever in PARK (P). - Let the engine run at idle for three minutes or more.